-problems: in fact, hackers' activities as well as the effective perpetrators of foreign interventions can hardly be traced.
-Also, the identification of the origin of IP routings, spoofing and other cyber means, as well as possible similarities among malwares used in hacking or spreading fake news involving a determined foreign State44, can be considered a clue but not decisive evidence in attributing a cyber operation to said State.
-Even if the target State is successful in linking a determined cyber operation to a foreign State-owned infrastructure, this does not allow the target State to conclude definitively either that such cyber action effectively originated from that place or that such identification can be considered more than an indication that the State of origin may be involved with the interference.
-This is because non-state actors, or other States interested in muddying the waters, may have acquired control over such infrastructure45.
+Moreover, in most cases, a sure attribution of cyber interference is not possible because of purely technical problems: in fact, hackers' activities, as well as the active perpetrators of foreign interventions, can hardly be traced.
+Also, the identification of the origin of internet protocol routings, spoofing, and other cyber means, as well as possible similarities among malware used in hacking or spreading fake news involving a determined foreign state, [44] can be considered a clue but not decisive evidence in attributing a cyber operation to said state.
+Even if the target state is successful in linking a determined cyber operation to a foreign state-owned infrastructure, this does not allow the target state to conclude definitively either that such cyber action effectively originated from that place or that such identification can be considered more than an indication that the state of origin may be involved with the interference.
+This is because non-state actors, or other states interested in muddying the waters, may have acquired control over such infrastructure.[45]

-Therefore, using classical standards of proof may often result in the failure to attribute these kinds of operations to a specific foreign State46.
-In all these cases, i.e. when attribution is not certain in legal terms, said activities cannot amount to an internationally unlawful act, lacking one of the two essential conditions provided by Art.
+Therefore, using classical standards of proof may often result in the failure to attribute these kinds of operations to a specific foreign state.
+[46] In all of these cases (i.e., when attribution is not certain in legal terms), said activities could not amount to an internationally unlawful act, lacking one of the two essential conditions provided by art.
 2 ARSIWA.

-The question seems to be often faced by target States as a matter of fact, and therefore mainly subjected to standards of reasonability, resulting in accusations of cyber meddling which respond to prevailing political purposes and do not translate into a manifest accusation to the foreign State of having committed an "international wrongful act" 47.
-In these hypotheses, electoral intervention may be considered at the least to be an unfriendly act, without entailing the international responsibility of the acting State.
+The question seems to be often faced by target states as a matter of fact, and therefore mainly subjected to standards of reasonability, resulting in accusations of cyber meddling which respond to prevailing political purposes and do not translate into a manifest accusation against the foreign state of having committed an "international wrongful act."
+[47] In these hypotheses, electoral intervention may be considered at the least to be an unfriendly act, without entailing the international responsibility of the acting state.